liby5275/ChatApp-Node/README.md

  - you can have a p2p chat with your friend.
  - you can lock your room by clicking a lock button so that no one else would be able to join into your group

+ People joined and left the chat will be displayed to the other active member(s).
  I have added simple html and css to increase the accessibility of this app and added auto-scrolling, few login validations etc to the app